Giant Sea Spiders

-Giant sea spiders spanning six feet in length and faster than one cares to imagine have been found in the waters of Antarctica!
-Below is a picture of the sea spider as it retreats from the light.
+Giant sea spiders spanning six feet in length and faster than one cares to imagine been found in the waters of Antarctica!

-When I heard about these giant sea spiders, I had to verify the information and it is true, giant spiders never before seen have recently been discovered.
-The length of the spider is not six feet, but more like 1 foot as in the picture above.
+I had to verify the information when I heard about these giant sea spiders.
+The length of the spider is not six feet, but more like 1 foot, as in the picture above.
 Still, a 12 inch spider is enough to freak me out!

-A project that spanned two months with a team of Scientists from Japan, Australia and France recently obtained specimens from the waters off of Antarctica.
-They went more than 6,000 feet deep to collect these creatures and found that most of the specimens, including the giant sea spider, have never been seen before.
+A project that spanned two months with a team of Scientists from Japan, Australia, and France recently obtained specimens from the waters off of Antarctica.
+They went more than 6,000 feet deep to collect these creatures and found that most specimens, including the giant sea spider, had never been seen before.

 Led by the Australian Antarctic Division, the team reported that “Gigantism is common in Antarctic waters - we have collected huge worms, giant crustaceans and sea spiders the size of dinner plates,” Australian scientist Martin Riddle, voyage leader on the research ship Aurora Australis, said.

-All the specimens have been sent to labs for research and needles to say, we are all anxiously awaiting the results!
+All the specimens have been sent to labs for research and needless to say, we are all anxiously awaiting the results!

 Um, I don’t think that’s a spider.
 It doesn’t seem to have two body segments.
 It looks more like a Harvestman to me.